0x19/gonomics/README.md

 ## Client usage

 Usage is simple.
 Create required request struct with all the needed values and call the function on connector with this.
 Then you will get the response in a specific struct with all the fields filled with values from the nomics server.
-In case of csv request, it saves the file on provided path on disk.
+In case of CSV request, it saves the file on provided path on disk.

 ```go